Timeline

 1930s.

-1931 – Jamai Shashthi – first Bengali talkie film
+1931 – Jamai Shashthi – first Bengali talkie film is produced by Madan Theatres,

 1932 – Indrasabha (Indra Sabha) – this film had 70 songs and is understood to still hold the record for the greatest number of songs in one film.
 Written by Aga Hashr Kashmiri, with songs by Nagardas Nayak, and directed by J J Madan, it had a runtime of 211 minutes.
 Despite being a success in many parts of the country, it did not stop the demise of the studio.

 1932 – Lease on the Royal Opera House (Mumbai) ends.
-Only the Regal cinema remained in the Madan portfolio.

 1934 – Madan Theatres Ltd. vs Babulal Chowkhani on 30 January, 1934 (Calcutta High Court)